Super Easy Vegan Sweet Potato Pie

 Happy Holiday Baking!

-Easy and delicious vegan sweet potato pie that’s lightly sweetened with maple syrup and an absolute showstopper at any holiday, Thanksgiving, or Christmas table!
+Deliciously creamy vegan sweet potato pie is a twist on the traditional Southern sweet potato pie!
+Completely dairy free and gluten free, this easy sweet potato pie is smooth and rich while being packed with sweet cinnamon!
+Perfect for any holiday, Thanksgiving, or Christmas table!
 Completely vegan, dairy free, and with the option of being Paleo and/or gluten free!

 - 1 1/2 cups all-purpose flour, or gluten free 1-to-1 baking flour or cassava flour